malcolmgreaves/auto-gfqg/README.md

 # auto-gfqg
 Automatic Gap-Fill Question Generation.

 This work is a proof-of-concept reimplementation of the ideas behind [RevUp](http://oa.upm.es/42192/1/INVE_MEM_2015_226779.pdf).
-It was done under limited time and finnancial constraints as an intellectual exercise.
-The ideas implemented here are largely the same as those in the RevUp paper.
-Of note are two differences.
-The first is the the use of the biterm topic model instead of the RBM described in RevUp.
-Second is the use of word and latent topic vectors to perform the gap-filling and distractor search instead of using supervised machine learning model.
+The ideas implemented here are largely the same as those in the paper.
+There are two notable differences.
+First, we the use a [biterm topic model](https://github.com/xiaohuiyan/BTM) instead of the [deep autoencoder topic model](https://www.prhlt.upv.es/workshops/iwes15/pdf/iwes15-kumar-d'haro.pdf).
+Second, we use topic-weighted word vectors to perform the gap-phrase selection.
+In contrast, RevUp uses a supervised model trained on human judegements via Mechanical Turk.

-The [conclusions and future work](doc/conclusions_future_work.md) file summarizes thoughts and findings for this challenge.
+The [conclusions and future work](doc/conclusions_future_work.md) file summarizes thoughts and findings of this proof-of-concept (poc).

 Before attempting to run and programs here, please read through the documentation and ensure that your machine has the [necessary pre-reqs](doc/software_prereqs.md).